mherrmann/fbs-tutorial/README.md

 To install your app, your users simply drag its icon to the _Applications_ folder (also shown in the volume).

-### Ubuntu installer
+### Linux installer
-On Ubuntu, the `installer` command requires that you have [fpm](https://github.com/jordansissel/fpm).
+On Linux, the `installer` command requires that you have [fpm](https://github.com/jordansissel/fpm).
 You can for instance follow [these instructions](https://fpm.readthedocs.io/en/latest/installing.html) to install it.

-fbs creates the Ubuntu installer at `target/Tutorial.deb`.
-Your users can use this to install your app via the command:
+Depending on your Linux distribution, fbs creates the installer at `target/Tutorial.deb`, `...pkg.tar.xz` or `...rpm`.
+Your users can use these files to install your app with their respective package manager.

-    sudo dpkg -i Tutorial.deb

 ## A more interesting example
 We will now create a more powerful example.
 Here's what it looks like on